YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     LockIncrS(timeoutNsec uint64) error

-The :code:`LockIncrS()` method wraps `ydb_lock_incr_s()`_ to attempt to acquire the referenced lock resource name without releasing any locks the process already holds.
+Matching `Go LockIncrE()`, :code:`LockIncrS()` wraps `ydb_lock_incr_s()`_
+to attempt to acquire the referenced lock resource name without releasing any locks the process already holds.

-- If the process already holds the lock resource named, the method increments the count and returns.
+- If the process already holds the named lock resource, the method increments its count and returns.
 - If :code:`timeoutNsec` exceeds :code:`C.YDB_MAX_TIME_NSEC`, the
   method returns with an error return TIME2LONG.
 - If it is able to aquire the lock resource within :code:`timeoutNsec`